 As a MAC-MIGS student, you study topics such as mathematical modelling, computational mathematics, analysis of ordinary, partial and stochastic differential equations, statistical methods and applied probability, optimisation, high performance computing, data analytics (e.g. machine learning), and uncertainty quantification.
 MAC-MIGS staff are well aware of the need to address state of the art challenges in data-driven mathematical modelling; our colleagues in the Bayes Centre, EPCC and the Alan Turing Institute will assist us in giving you access to advanced skills to future-proof your education and prepare you for leadership in this rapidly evolving field.

 Students in the programme are trained to work on interdisciplinary projects - analysing equations, identifying relevant model structures and testing computational methods in a real-world setting.
 Our training is outward facing and involves participation of researchers in physics, engineering, informatics, biology and chemistry, as well as industry partners.
 The training also includes topics in support of research and future employment, presentation skills, entrepreneurship, and responsible innovation.

-MAC-MIGS offers fully-funded studentships for start in September 2019.
+MAC-MIGS offers fully-funded studentships to begin in September 2019.
 This is a joint programme of both universities, leading to the award of a joint degree from both.
-Recruiting days will be held on February 22 (Apply by February 13 for full consideration) and March 25 (apply by March 16 for full consideration).
+The next recruiting day (invitation only) will be held on March 25 (apply by March 16 for full consideration).
 Please ignore standard University deadlines with regard to PhD applications - MAC-MIGS is open for business!